shadow/shadow/docs/developer_guide.md

 # Enable core dumps
 ulimit -c unlimited

-# Run the simulation in which a plugin is crashing
+# Run the simulation in which a managed process is crashing
 shadow shadow.config.xml

 # Tell gdb to inspect the core file.
 From within gdb you'll be able to
 # inspect the state of the process just before it was killed.
-gdb <path-to-plugin-executable> <path-to-core-file>
+gdb <path-to-process-executable> <path-to-core-file>

 # It's often useful to look at the stack backtrace:
 > bt